lepperm/Learning-Log/_posts/blog/2020-08-27-risk-mitigation-in-planning-learning.md

 ##### Risk Mitigation Plan

+Learning is so much more than just a mental activity.
+Your brain needs time to process new information in a diffused mode, resources to work at full capacity, repetition to strengthen memories of new content, and patience.
+It seems counter-intuitive that taking a break and going to bed on time can help you learn something you're focusing on.

 I struggled with this for the first few months.
 I was taking on more than I could handle, and spending every free minute trying to absorb and expose myself to as much information as possible.
 I knew better, but with a looming and ambiguous deadline, I wanted to immerse myself as much as possible - let's call this a "mistake of ambition."
 I burnt out twice trying to find a good and sustainable cadence, and you can see this reflected in my GitLab activity chart:

 {% capture image %}